 The company was founded by Swiss watchmaker Auguste Agassiz.
 Before it was called Longines, the registered name was Raiguel Jeune & Cie.
-After retirements by two other partners, Agassiz invited his nephew, economist Ernest Francillon, to join the company.
+After retirement by two other partners, Agassiz invited his nephew, economist Ernest Francillon, to join the company.
 Francillon later took over when Agassiz fell ill.

-In 1867, after Francillon promoted new mass production methods, the company was named Longines, after Les Longines (St. Imier), the new company location.
+In 1867, after Francillon promoted new mass-production methods, the company was named Longines, after Les Longines (St. Imier), the new company location.

 One interesting thing about the company is that it has recorded all of the serial numbers of all its watches since 1867.
 If an owner wants information on any Longines timepiece, they will only need to check the serial number, and the company will be able to provide you services such as a Certificate of Authenticity and a document that’s an “Extract from the Archives.”
 For more information on how to go about this process, visit this page.

-The first in-house watch movement that was produced by Longines is the Calibre 20A.
+The first in-house watch movement produced by Longines is the Calibre 20A.
 Built with an anchor escapement and a pendant winding and setting mechanism, this was awarded at the 1987 Universal Exhibition in Paris.

 The Longines Museum

 The company has a museum in Saint-Imier.
 If you happen to find yourself in this Swiss city, this is an excellent place to get to know the brand and its models.
-This place is where you can learn about the company’s history, its past and present timepieces, and documents.
+This place is where you can learn about the company’s history, past and present timepieces, and documents.